masc-ucsc/docs/docs/pyrope/06b-instantiation.md

 In addition, some languages like Verilog have "initialization" code that is executed before reset.
 This is usually done for debugging, and it is not synthesizable.
-Pyrope does not have such simulation-only code.
+Although not always synthesizable, we consider this setup code.

 Pyrope aims to have the setup, reset, and execution specified.